Tuition Assistance for 20/21

 Conestoga Christian School desires to offer Christian schooling to as many families as possible regardless of their socio-economic status.
 While recognizing that some degree of sacrifice is appropriate for something as crucial as a child’s education, the Board of Trustees recognizes that financial assistance will be necessary to build and maintain the sort of student body that CCS aspires to have.
 For that reason, significant funds are devoted each year to tuition assistance.

 Consistent with the CCS commitment to partnership with families, several discounts are offered to qualifying families to help reduce tuition.
 The school will use these reduced tuition amounts when considering families for tuition assistance.
 Examples of ways to reduce tuition are: Returning Family Credit, New Student Discount, Referring Family Incentive, Roll Over Credits, Multiple Child Discount, International Student Host Credit, Early Payment Discount, and Church and Mission Agency Staff Discount.
-For more information go to our "9 Ways to Reduce Tuition" page or contact the Business Office.
+For more information go to our "9 Ways to Reduce Tuition " page (for 20-21) or contact the Business Office.

 In order to allocate resources wisely and fairly, CCS has enlisted the help of Independent School Management’s FAST (Financial Aid for School Tuition) program.
 FAST provides the school with a recommendation of what a family should reasonably contribute toward tuition.